lilscan/lilscan-app/README.md

 It is designed for Students, Hobbyists, and Makers to learn the fundamentals of 3D sensing and point cloud processing by building their own 3D scanner.

-The LilScan-App allows controlling multiple headless LilScan 3D scanners connected to a local network.
+The LilScan-App allows controlling multiple headless LilScan 3D scanners connected to the same local network.
 The app includes the following features:

  * Connecting to 3D scanners
  * Control the embedded camera and lasers